National Ride to Work Day

 The Australian National Ride to Work Day (also National Ride2Work Day) is a commuter cycling social movement and participatory event that encourages commuters to bicycle to and from work.
 The event is held in October annually at various location in most Australian states and territories.
 The event is organised by various Australians state and territory bicycle organisations and local government authorities.
 It is a free event for individuals to register and participate, with registrations over 100,000 in 2010.
 Workplace bicycle user groups are formed and workplace coordinators are encourage other colleagues to participate.
 Workplaces are recognised for outstanding participation.

+Ride2Work was created and trademarked by Bicycle Network in 2008.

 Event synopsis

 The inaugural event was held in 1994 in Melbourne, organised by the Bicycle Network (then Bicycle Victoria) with 615 cyclists.
 Since then, the event has grown substantially and this year there was an estimated over 60,000 active participants from all over the country.
 In October 2006, 10,000 first-time riders and regular commuters registered prior to the event.
 An estimated 30,000 took part on the day throughout Victoria including sponsorship by more than 1,300 businesses.
 34% of those who took up riding in the Victorian event in 2006 were still riding to work five months later.